 Author: Dr Ritva Vyas MBChB, Dermatology Registrar, Waikato Hospital, Hamilton, New Zealand, 2010.

-Uraemic pruritus is not associated with gender, age, ethnicity, duration of dialysis, or cause of renal failure.
+Uraemic pruritus is not associated with sex, age, ethnicity, duration of dialysis, or cause of renal failure.
 Pruritus does not arise when uraemia is due to acute renal failure.